Honey packet

-A honey packet is a honey-based dietary supplement sold in single-serve sachets, marketed primarily for male libido and endurance.
+A honey packet (often shortened to "honey pack") is a honey-based dietary supplement sold in single-serve sachets, marketed primarily for male libido and endurance.
 The product has been condemned by health experts regarding health issues and complications.

 Product description

-A honey packet or honey pack is a small sachet containing honey and botanicals, advertised online and in some retail outlets for improving sexual performance, maintain an erection, have sexual intercourse for longer before ejaculating, and improving energy and endurance.
+A honey packet or honey pack is a small sachet containing honey and botanicals, advertised online and in some retail outlets for improving sexual performance, maintain an erection, having sexual intercourse for longer before ejaculating, and improving energy and endurance.
 Despite marketing claims, scientific support for its active ingredients is lacking.

-Manufacturers often list ingredients such as royal jelly, Tongkat Ali, bee pollen, and ginseng to suggest natural efficacy, though there is little clinical evidence validating sexual‑performance claims.
+Manufacturers often list ingredients such as royal jelly, tongkat ali, bee pollen, and ginseng to suggest natural efficacy, though there is little clinical evidence validating sexual‑performance claims.
 The honey packet is also known for containing viagra and cialis, two FDA-approved drugs to treat men with erectile dysfunction but are restricted to use under the supervision of licensed health care professionals.